camunda/camunda-docs-manual/content/installation/docker.md

 The Community Edition docker images can be found on [GitHub](https://github.com/camunda/docker-camunda-bpm-platform) and [Docker Hub](https://hub.docker.com/r/camunda/camunda-bpm-platform/).

-## Start Camunda BPM using Docker
+## Start Camunda Platform using Docker

-To start the Camunda BPM platform execute the following commands:
+To start the Camunda Platform execute the following commands:

 ```shell
 docker pull camunda/camunda-bpm-platform:latest